Namoshek/docker-php-mssql/README.md

 ### Discontinued Images

-The following images are not built anymore, but old builds may still be available on Docker Hub:
+The following images are not built anymore, but old builds may still be available on Docker Hub (not recommended for production):

 - PHP 7.3 (based on Debian Stretch) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)
 - PHP 7.4 (based on Debian Buster) + Microsoft ODBC Driver 17 + sqlsrv + pdo_sqlsrv (FPM and CLI)